 With the help of seoClarity Rank Intelligence, you can explore your site's keyword rankings, and manage keywords in real-time.

-All the recent updates made by Google Analytics, from Hummingbird to Rank Brain, how your content is written is more important than ever.
+All the recent updates made by Google, from Hummingbird to Rank Brain, how your content is written is more important than ever.
 Content built to answer your users' queries will likely have a better chance of ranking than content built to rank for keywords.

 As you monitor and track these crucial SEO KPIs, and address any issues that arise, you will find your stats improving drastically.
 Your organic search ranking, as well as your conversion rate, will define the SEO success of this system well into 2018 and beyond.